Extremely Fast Convergence Rates for Extremum Seeking Control with Polyak-Ruppert Averaging: Introduction

-The field has attracted a great deal of attention over the past twenty years, motivated in large part by applications to reinforcement learning and optimization \cite{tsi94a,kontsi04,bacmou11,karbha18,bor20a}.
+in which $\{\alpha_n\}$ is the step-size sequence, and $\zeta_{n+1} \darrow \zeta$ as $n \to \infty$ (convergence in distribution).
+SA theory has attracted a great deal of attention over the past twenty years, motivated in large part by applications to reinforcement learning and optimization \cite{tsi94a,kontsi04,bacmou11,karbha18,bor20a}.

-Convergence theory is couched in the \textit{ODE Method} in which trajectories of \eqref{e:SA_recur} are compared to solutions of the ODE $\dot{x} = \barf(x)$.
-The major assumption required to ensure convergence to $\theta^\ocp$, for each initial condition $\theta_0 \in \Re^d$, is that the ODE is globally asymptotically stable---see \cite{bor20a} for minimal assumptions on the ``noise sequence'' $\bfzeta$.
+Convergence theory is couched in the \textit{ODE Method} in which trajectories of \eqref{e:SA_recur} are compared to solutions of the ODE $\dot \odestate = \barf(\odestate)$ (the \textit{mean flow}).
+The major assumption required to ensure convergence to $\theta^\ocp$, for each initial condition $\theta_0 \in \Re^d$, is that the mean flow is globally asymptotically stable---see \cite{bor20a} for minimal assumptions on the ``noise sequence'' $\bfzeta$.
 Establishing sharp rates of convergence is a far greater challenge.
-There is however a rich theory available to achieve the optimal rate of convergence for the mean-square error (MSE), which is in general $\Expect[ \| \theta_n- \theta^\ocp\|^2] = O(n^{-1})$---see \cite{chedevborkonmey21} for the most general assumptions to achieve such bounds.
+There is however a rich theory available to achieve the optimal rate of convergence for the mean-square error (MSE), which is in general $\Expect[ \| \theta_n- \theta^\ocp\|^2] = O(n^{-1})$.

 There are many applications for which the designer of the algorithm also designs the noise.
 Notable examples include the introduction of exploration in reinforcement learning or gradient-free optimization.
 This motivates the use of \textit{quasi-stochastic approximation} (QSA) in which the sequence $\bfzeta$ is deterministic (e.g. mixtures of sinusoids or pseudo-random numbers).
 The idea was introduced in \cite{lappagsab90,larpag12}, but has a much longer history in the context of gradient-free optimization---see \cite{EShistory2010,liukrs12} for a survey of \textit{extremum seeking control} (ESC).